Weight Loss Resources

 Jogging

-Jogging is a great way to get fit.
-It's free to do, and you don't have to book, so you can fit it around your lifestyle.
+Jogging is a great way to get fit and lose weight into the bargain.
+It's free to do, and you don't have to book a session, so you can fit it around your lifestyle.
 If you join a running club, you will find that it's an extremely social sport for all ages and will gain plenty of advice and support.

 Joining a club will also introduce you to new routes around your area, making your jogging more fun and enjoyable.
 Most clubs also organise runs where you can compete, or just join in for fun.